akwiatkowski/crystal_api/README.md

 ## Warning!
 There is massive update in progress which will break everything!

+Key notes:
+* models must allow all fields to be Nil, all validations as method override

 Toolset for creating REST Api in Crystal Language.

 [![Dependency Status](https://shards.rocks/badge/github/akwiatkowski/crystal_api/status.svg)](https://shards.rocks/github/akwiatkowski/crystal_api)